piarsquared/nevergamble-NonGUI/README.md

 ---

-## 🙏 Credits
+## Credits

 Made solo by piarsquared (piar)
-Special thanks to 2003devin for the original chaotic inspiration.
+Special thanks to 2003devin for the original, um, inspiration?

 ---

 ## 🧃 License

 MIT.
 Do whatever you want with this.
-Just, please don't inplement real money.
+Just, please don't implement real money.
 Please.

 ---

-## 💻 Running It
+## Download

 Option 1.